code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-algebra/1/Teacher.md

 ## Wrap-up
 ### <a name="WrapUp"></a> 5) Brainstorming for a Game

-Use the [game planning template](../docs/worksheets/game_planning.pdf) for you to make your own game.
+Use the [game planning template](../docs/worksheets/game_planning.pdf) to make your own game.
 Just like we made a list of everything in the Ninja game, we’re going to start with a list of everything in your game.
 To start, your game will have four things in it:

 - A Background, such as a forest, a city, space, etc.